 The federal court system has three tiers—district court, court of appeals and the Supreme Court.
 Most of our national cases start in district court and are resolved in the court of appeals.
 In rare instances, our cases end up in the Supreme Court.

 State court systems are more complicated and variable, though most follow a structure very similar to the federal system.
 We are engaged in a number of cases in state court systems around the country.
+See highlights from this year's legal docket.

 To truly win for the environment, Earthjustice must be effective both in the courtroom and in the court of public opinion.
 Our communications team in San Francisco, CA, and Washington, D.C. builds public awareness and support for action on climate change, fracking, Arctic oil drilling and other threats to our air, water, health and vibrant ecosystems.